 THE ENVIRONMENTAL REVIEW

 The Stockton Diamond Grade Separation project is currently in the environmental review phase, which means the proposed new grade separation is being analyzed for potential environmental impacts as required by the California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA).
 A wide range of resource areas are being studied to identify potential effects of the proposed project and establish clear mitigations prior to approval to ensure the project continues forward.
-Although the project’s scoping period has ended, SJRRC still welcomes public input throughout the environmental process in addition to formal public comment periods.
-Make sure to visit the Public Engagement page to stay updated and the contact page to submit a comment, ask a question or get added to the project’s database.
+The Draft Environmental Impact Report (EIR) for the project is now available for public review and comment through April 29, 2021.
+SJRRC welcomes public input throughout the public comment period, which will end at 5 p.m.
+April 29, 2021.
+Click here to view the Draft EIR or visit the Public Engagement page for details on our upcoming virtual bilingual public meeting and the Contact page to submit a comment, ask a question or get added to the project’s database to stay updated.

 Agriculture & Forestry Resources